From Dauphin, Manitoba

 - the French Croix de Guerre.

-After the war, Barker and William Avery “Billy” Bishop, another Canadian flying hero and hero of Humans of Small Towns project, founded an airline in Toronto.
+After the war, Barker and William Avery “Billy” Bishop, another Canadian flying hero and hero of the People of Small Towns project, founded an airline in Toronto.

 He died in 1930 when he lost control of his Fairchild KR-21 biplane trainer during a demonstration flight near Ottawa, Ontario.

-Dauphin is a city in Manitoba situated in the heart of the most spectacularly scenic region known as the Parkland.
+Dauphin is a city in Manitoba situated in the heart of the most spectacularly scenic region known as Parkland.
 It is a warm and welcoming community surrounded by rich, productive farmland, natural beauty and a myriad of opportunities for outdoor recreation.

 The nearby lake was given the name “Dauphin” by the explorer Pierre Gaultier de Varennes, Sieur de La Vérendrye in 1741 in honour of the heir to the French throne.